 - a.
 If you were admitted before you were covered by this policy

 - b.
 If the care is mainly for:

-- i.
-Cognitive decline
+- Cognitive decline i.

-- ii.
-Dementia, including Alzheimer's disease
+- Dementia, including Alzheimer's disease ii.

 - c.
 Routine nursing care

 - d.
 Non-medical self-help or training

 - e.
 Personal hygiene or custodial care